Rabadash8820/GitAliases/README.md

 Remember, none of the Git aliases in this repository conflict, so you can use as many or as few of them as you like!
 Using `[include]` in this way, you can easily `[include]` these aliases in Git config files all over your file system.
 Moreover, whenever this repository is updated, you can just `git pull` the changes and have them take instant effect, without having to locate all your .gitconfigs and copy the updated aliases yourself.

-If you simply want to include all of the aliases in this repo, then just paste the code below into your Git config and tweak the absolute paths (the paths shown here are mainly for my own benefit).
+If you simply want to include all of the aliases in this repo, then just paste the code below into your Git config and tweak the absolute paths (the paths shown here are just for my personal setup).
 Note that this may cause aliases to be unexpectedly added to your Git configuration the next time you pull from this repo, which could introduce conflicts with other Git aliases that you have defined personally.

 ```ini
 [include]